Fort Mill Child Custody Attorney

 How Do the South Carolina Courts Determine Child Custody?

 Each state has its own rules in deciding the terms of a child custody agreement after a couple divorces.
-One thing remains the same throughout the U.S., however: The divorce court will do what it believes is in the best interests of the child.
+However, one thing remains the same throughout the U.S.: the divorce court will do what it believes is in the best interests of the child.
 A judge will review a long list of factors in making a child custody decision if parents cannot come to an agreement on their own.
-This list includes:

 - Child’s preference for custody, if applicable